mfocko/blog/blog/aoc-2022/02-week-2.md

 the fun part consists of the fact that in other place, where we were using it, we were passing the `&[Vec<T>]`, but this is coming from a helper functions that take `&Vec<Vec<T>>` instead.
 And… we don't implement `Index` and `IndexMut` for those.
-Just for the slices. :exploding_head: *What are we going to do about it?*
+Just for the slices. 🤯 _What are we going to do about it?_

 We can either start copy-pasting or be smarter about it… I choose to be smarter, so let's implement a macro!
 The only difference across the implementations are the types of the outer containers.
 Implementation doesn't differ **at all**!

 Implementing the macro can be done in a following way:

 ```rust
 macro_rules! generate_indices {
     ($container:ty) => {